tetratecx/tetrate-platform-ntt/docs/index.md

 - **[Service Failover](demos/service-failover.md)**
 - **[Vm Onboarding](demos/vm-onboarding.md)**

-Navigate through the tabs in the left sidebar to explore each demonstration area.
+Navigate through the menu in the left sidebar to explore each demonstration area.